Top template tips: template for success - part 5

 In the previous episodes we have seen how to automate content and formatting using the different template techniques available in Excel, Word and PowerPoint.
 Outlook does have templates but, unlike the other three applications, it is perfectly possible to use Outlook efficiently without having to create new, or change existing, templates.

 Part of the reason for this is that Outlook is much less concerned with the creation of content than with content management and generally, though not entirely, the format of an email is perhaps less important than that of a letter, a spreadsheet report or a presentation.
 Accordingly, much of the content automation within Outlook does not rely on the use of templates.

 This is an extract from an article in the November/December 2015 edition of Chartech, the magazine of the IT Faculty.

-Find out moreMembers of the IT Faculty and subscribers of Faculties Online
+Find out moreMembers of the Tech Faculty and subscribers of Faculties Online

-Full article is available to members of the IT Faculty and Excel Community as well as subscribers of Faculties Online.
+Full article is available to members of the Tech Faculty and Excel Community as well as subscribers of Faculties Online.